Amoralpa11/SBI-project/README.md

 tweeks the sidechains so as to minimize the overall energy of the macro-complex.

 ### Evaluation
+*Do we have to evaluate the energy of the model??*
 In order to validate the model we should analyse using a prosa like software to asses the energy of the interacting surfaces that where not in the starting set.

 ### Output